NCATS-Tangerine/tranql/README.md

 The rest of the constraints, because they do not map to graph query elements, are **transmitted to the service as `options`** in the standard protocol.
 The service being invoked validates and interprets the options.
 In the case above, the endpoint passes the options along to define a cohort in the ICEES clinical reasoner.

-The final part of the select statement is a `set` statement which **uses a JSONPath query to extract chemical identifiers** from the result, store them as a variable.
+The final part of the select statement is a `set` statement which **uses a JSONPath query to extract chemical identifiers** from the result and store them as a variable.

 #### The Second Select Statement